coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

     custom.scss after adding custom classes.
 Be sure to save this file!

 * Next we will remove or comment out the global body color $bg-body (line 36) in the *mysite>website>static>website>src>_variables.scss* file because it's changing the background-color of the inputs.
-This is another way to alter the colors of the site.
+Using the HTML body tag is another way to alter the background color of the site.

 .. figure:: images/tut03/body_commented_out.jpg
     :alt: $bg-body commented out.